GeorgeBarrett/cv/README.md

 - using react/next.js, tailwind, express, node.js, postresql
 - hosting meetings
 - managing client expectations
-- working from a ticketing system and using my own branch
 - working as a part of a team of developers and using git to collaborate
 - using a ticketing system